 When tenants sign off on a subordination clause in an SNDA, they agree to allow their interest in the property (also known as a "leasehold") to become junior to the interest of a third-party lender.

-Commercial landlords often require subordination clauses in their leases to preserve the possibility of using the building as loan collateral: Most lenders will not allow a commercial property to serve as security for a loan unless their mortgage interest is superior to any tenants' leasehold interests.
-This means that, in the event of commercial foreclosure, the lender will have the option to terminate the tenants' lease.
+Commercial landlords often require subordination clauses in their leases to preserve the possibility of using the building as loan collateral.
+Most lenders won't allow a commercial property to serve as security for a loan unless their mortgage interest is superior to any tenants' leasehold interests.
+So, in the event of commercial foreclosure, the lender can terminate the tenant's lease.

 Why would a commercial tenant agree to give a lender this right?
-In many cases, commercial tenants don't have the negotiating power to refuse to sign a subordination clause.
-To protect its leasehold interest, the tenant should do its best to make sure the SNDA includes a non-disturbance clause, which is described below.
+Commercial tenants often don't have the negotiating power to refuse to sign a subordination clause.
+To protect its leasehold interest, the tenant should do its best to ensure the SNDA includes a non-disturbance clause, described below.

-In exchange for agreeing to subordinate their interest to a lender's interest and recognize any new owner as the landlord (see "The Attornment Clause," below), tenants should ensure that there is a strong non-disturbance clause in the SNDA.
-A non-disturbance agreement gives tenants the right to continue occupying the leased premises as long as they are not in default—even after the property is sold or foreclosed.
+In exchange for agreeing to subordinate their interest to a lender's interest and recognize any new owner as the landlord (see "The Attornment Clause" below), tenants should ensure that the SNDA has a strong non-disturbance clause.
+A non-disturbance agreement gives tenants the right to continue occupying the leased premises if they're not in default—even after the property is sold or foreclosed.

-Whether you are a commercial landlord or tenant, it's important to keep in mind that there are many legal intricacies involved with commercial leasing and it might be beneficial to employ the services of a qualified attorney to help you through the process of preparing or agreeing to a SNDA.
+Whether you are a commercial landlord or tenant, it's important to remember that many legal intricacies are involved with commercial leasing.
+It might be beneficial to employ the services of a qualified attorney to help you prepare or agree to an SNDA.